 Hardware Components.
 The design of CRR aimed to praise the reusability of equipments, so its hardware components were chosen according to a criteria of accessibility in the robotic lab.
-The project considered a Stäubli TX-40 robot manipulator, an AVT MARLIN F-131C camera, and a DELL Vostro 1500 laptop (Intel Core 2 Duo 1.8 GHz 800 Mhz FSB, 4.0 GB DDR2 667 MHz RAM, 256 MB NVIDIA GeForce 8600M GT).
+The project considered a Stäubli TX-40 serial robot manipulator, an AVT MARLIN F-131C camera, and a DELL Vostro 1,500 laptop (Intel Core 2 Duo 1.8 GHz, 800 MHz front-side bus, 4.0 GB DDR2 667 MHz RAM memory, 256 MB NVIDIA GeForce 8,600 M GT graphic card).